 Which apps work with Android Auto?

-The quality of graphics will depend largely on the screen in your car, but if you’ve used the app on your phone, you’ll be familiar with the look and how it all works.
-You can queue up a destination before you get in the car through the normal app, enter an address manually using a touch screen or physical buttons, or say your next destination using voice control.
+The quality of graphics will depend largely on the screen in your car but, if you’ve used the app on your phone, you’ll be familiar with the look and how it all works.
+You can queue up a destination before you get in the car through the normal app, enter an address manually using a touch screen or physical buttons, or say your next destination using voice control and Google Assistant.

 Google Play Music